HTTPArchive/almanac.httparchive.org/src/content/en/2024/structured-data.md

 Another notable example, while not directly influenced by structured data, is the new **Google Merchant Knowledge Panel**, which extends the functionality of the **Product Knowledge Graph Panel**.
 Structured data acts as a signal that contributes to entity disambiguation, helping search engines accurately identify businesses and their attributes, which can lead to the appearance of these panels.
 This feature helps businesses, both small and large, build trust with users by displaying key information about the merchant directly on Google's search results page.

-## Knowledge Graphs and Graph RAG
+## Knowledge graphs and Graph RAG

 Knowledge graphs have become increasingly central to structured data applications.
 They provide a powerful way to represent and query complex relationships between entities.
 The emergence of [Graph RAG](https://microsoft.github.io/graphrag/) (Retrieval-Augmented Generation) represents a significant advancement, combining knowledge graphs with large language models to enhance AI-generated responses with factual, structured information.

-### Difference Between Labeled Property Graphs and RDF Graphs
+### Difference between Labeled Property Graphs and RDF graphs

 Labeled Property Graphs (LPGs) and Resource Description Framework (RDF) graphs are two distinct approaches to organizing and representing data.
 LPGs, commonly used in databases like Neo4j, structure data with nodes and relationships, each carrying labels and properties.
 This allows for a flexible and intuitive way to model complex data relationships.
 On the other hand, RDF graphs, which are foundational to the Semantic Web, use a triple-based structure (subject-predicate-object) to represent data.
 RDF emphasizes interoperability and standardization, making it ideal for linking data across different systems and domains.
 While LPGs offer ease of use and performance for certain applications, RDF provides a robust framework for semantic data integration and reasoning.